Strong CP from a Hidden Chiral Condensate: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Kevin Langhoff, Seth Koren, Matthew Reece and Scott Watson for useful discussions.
+We also thank the anonymous JHEP referee for important comments on the flavor symmetry.
 The authors are supported by the NSF grant PHY-2309456.
 CC and SH are also supported in part by the US-Israeli BSF grant 2016153.
 TY is also supported by the Samsung Science and Technology Foundation under Project Number SSTF-BA2201-06.